Good works: Baptist Churches

 According to evangelical Baptist theology, good works are the consequence of salvation and not its justification.
 They are the sign of a sincere and grateful faith.
 They include actions for the Great Commission, that is, evangelism, service in the Church and charity.
 They will be rewarded with the grace of God at the last judgment.
 Good works are claimed by some theologians as evidence of true faith versus false faith from the Epistle of James.
 A more recent article suggests that the current confusion regarding the Epistle of James about faith and works resulted from Augustine of Hippo's anti-Donatist polemic in the early fifth century.
-This approach reconciles the views of Paul and James on faith and works without appealing to Augustinian Calvinism's "evidence of true faith" view.
+This approach reconciles the views of Paul and James on faith and works without appealing to Augustinian soteriology's "evidence of true faith" view.

 Catholic Church

 The Catholic Church teaches that both faith and good works are necessary for salvation: